 In Sultanate of Oman, the National Multi-Hazard Early Warning Centre is the base of all TC forecast and warning system, which is in the Civil Aviation Authority that was established based on Sultani Decree No. 2012/33.
 However, this Centre is following the legislations and procedures of Regional Specialize Meteorological Centres (RSMC) and WMO regulations on TCs.

-In the United States, the legal basis upon which the Unites States TC EWS is based, comprise the 1890 National Weather Service (NWS) Organic Act, the 2017 Weather Research and Forecasting Innovation Act, the Robert T. Stafford Disaster Relief and Emergency Assistance Act (public law 93-288), the annual budget appropriations and associated Congressional language.
-The National Hurricane Centre (NHC) is the base of all TC forecast and warning, with the Central Pacific Hurricane Centres (CPHC) responsible for forecast and warnings in the central Pacific and Hawaiian Islands.
+In the United States, the legal basis upon which the United States TC EWS is based, comprise the 1890 National Weather Service (NWS) Organic Act, the 2017 Weather Research and Forecasting Innovation Act, the Robert T. Stafford Disaster Relief and Emergency Assistance Act (public law 93-288), the annual budget appropriations and associated Congressional language.
+The National Hurricane Centre (NHC) is the source of all TC forecasts and warnings, with the Central Pacific Hurricane Centres (CPHC) responsible for forecasts and warnings in the central Pacific and Hawaiian Islands.

 4.3 Governance and Institutional Arrangements

-A complete and collaboratively partnerships for EWS is an important foundation for TC disaster response.
+A complete and collaborative partnership for EWS is an important foundation for TC disaster response.
 In all the countries that responded to the questionnaire there is the presence of this partnership, in one way or another.

 The China Meteorological Administration (CMA) has a major responsibility for TC early warning — monitoring and forecasting.
 Regarding the TCs, CMA analyses and predicts floods and disasters, issues forecasts and warnings in a timely manner, and participates in the emergency response.
 To form a joint prevention and response effort for an integrated TC response at a national level, the State Flood Control Headquarters (SFCH) and a collaborative partnership system were established.
 Under the leadership of the State Council, the SFCH is responsible for leading and organizing the national TC early warning and response efforts, with vice premier of the State Council as the general commander, the deputy Director General of CMA as one of the two deputy secretaries general, and several members served by the officer from the member agencies.
 The member agencies of the SFCH, as the partners of CMA, work closely and collaboratively to perform their duties in TC response.
 The major partnerships of CMA are including but not limited to the Ministry of Emergency Management; the Ministry of Natural Resources; the Ministry of Water Resources; the Ministry of Transport; the National Radio and Television Administration; the Ministry of Civil Affairs and the General Staff Department of the People’s Liberation Army.